Thinkwise/docs/docs/sf/guidelines_sql_formatting.md

 ## WHERE and HAVING

+1. Right align the top level `and` keywords with the `where` or `having` keyword.
 1. Place `and` keywords in front of the condition.
-1. Right align the top level `and` keywords with the `where` or `having` keyword.
 1. Place `or` keywords on a separate line, left aligned with the previous line.
 1. Always use parentheses around `or` conditions.
-1. Indent conditions inside parentheses using a multiple of 4 spaces.
+1. Indent conditions inside parentheses, using a multiple of 4 spaces.
-1. Align the closing parentheses with the opening parentheses.
+1. Left align the closing parentheses `)` with the condition (e.g. `and`) of the opening parentheses.
 1. Align comparison operators (`=`, `<`, etc.) for conditions of the same level.

 ### Example WHERE